OutWooods/mock-pages/README.md

 But for now, I'm just going to copy some pages and put them here!

+My CSS structure is primarily inspired by the great stuff utilty designs at tailwind.
+Which is totally worth a look.

 ## How to use

 Just clone the repo, open a file in your browser and have a look!